Upcoming structural changes to local government in England: Greater Essex

 Greater Essex was announced as part of the priority programme on 5 February 2025.
 The May 2025 local elections that would have taken place in Essex and Thurrock were cancelled.

-Greater Essex, contiguous with the ceremonial county of Essex, is at present split into a non-metropolitan county of the same name, administered by Essex County Council, and two unitary authorities.
-Essex County Council shares governance with twelve non-metropolitan districts in a two-tier system of local government.

-The full list of districts and unitary authority areas are:
+Some of the May 2026 local elections in Greater Essex were cancelled and then later reinstated.

+Greater Essex Combined County Authority will be coterminous with the ceremonial county of Essex.